-- 4.25.
+- 4.29.
 Given the extraordinary and uncertain circumstances of the COVID-19 pandemic, the ACCC considers that the Conduct is likely to result in a public benefit by improving the security of supply of Fuel Products to Australian businesses and consumers.
-While material risks to the Fuel Products supply chains associated with the COVID-19 pandemic remain, the ACCC considers this public benefit is likely to be significant. - 4.26.
+While material risks to the Fuel Products supply chains associated with the COVID-19 pandemic remain, the ACCC considers this public benefit is likely to be significant. - 4.30.
 The ACCC also considers that there is a risk that the Conduct could result in a public detriment if information sharing between the Participating Entities detrimentally affects the competitive dynamics in the fuel industry.
 The detriment could arise if non-Participating Entities are disadvantaged as a result of not having access to the same information as Participating Entities or if the information sharing leads to any coordinated effects or concerted practices between the Participating Entities.
-However, the ACCC considers that this risk is low, particularly due to the limited scope of the Conduct and the proposed conditions of authorisation.

-4.27.
-Overall, and subject to the proposed conditions, the ACCC is satisfied that the Conduct is likely to result in a public benefit and that this public benefit would outweigh any likely detriment to the public from the Conduct.
+However, the ACCC considers that this risk is low, particularly due to the limited scope of the Conduct and the conditions of authorisation. - 4.31.
+Overall, and subject to the compliance with the conditions, the ACCC is satisfied that the Conduct is likely to result in a public benefit and that this public benefit would outweigh any likely detriment to the public from the Conduct.

-Proposed conditions of authorisation
+Conditions of authorisation

-- 4.28.
-The ACCC may specify conditions in an authorisation.13 The legal protection provided by the authorisation does not apply if any of the conditions are not complied with.14 - 4.29.
+- 4.32.
+The ACCC may specify conditions in an authorisation.
+The legal protection provided by the authorisation does not apply if any of the conditions are not complied with. - 4.33.
 In its interim authorisation of 20 May 2020, the ACCC imposed conditions requiring, in broad terms, the Participating Entities to provide information concerning the Conduct engaged in under the authorisation to the ACCC, and to seek approval from the ACCC for additional participating parties.
-These conditions provide important transparency in relation to the Conduct and the parties protected by the interim authorisation. - 4.30.
-The ACCC considers that the transparency gained through compliance with the conditions placed on the interim authorisation of 20 May 2020 minimises the likelihood and/or extent of the public detriment discussed above.
-Therefore, the ACCC proposes to include these conditions as part of this proposed authorisation (see, section 6).
+These conditions provide important transparency in relation to the Conduct and the parties protected by the interim authorisation.